 Are you a fan of modern homes?
 A minimal, sleek mirror could be the right choice for your needs.
 Many of these mirrors come with extras like screens that display the time and temperature or built-in light.
-You’ll also want to decide whether you prefer the look of a framed or frameless mirror when choosing the shape of mirror that looks best in your bathroom.
+You’ll also want to decide whether you prefer the look of a framed or frameless mirror when choosing the shape of the mirror that looks best in your bathroom.

 Where to Hang the Bathroom Mirror?

 The most important thing is that the mirror is at eye level for anyone who uses it.
-Experts recommend placing the mirror at least five inches from the sink, a few inches over the faucet, and at least four feet above the floor.
+Experts recommend placing the mirror at least five inches from the sink, a few inches over the faucet, and four feet above the floor.
 The best option is to center the bathroom mirror between the sink and the vanity lighting.

 Do You Hang One or Two Mirrors Over a Double Vanity?